martynas199/EliteBooker-frontend/PRODUCT_PAYMENT_INTEGRATION.md

 ## Admin Product Management

-### Assigning Products to Beauticians
+### Assigning Products to Specialists

 When creating or editing a product in the admin panel (`/admin/products`), you can assign ownership:

 1. **Product Owner Field**: Select a specialist or leave as "Platform"
-2. **Beautician List**: Shows all active specialists
+2. **Specialist List**: Shows all active specialists
 3. **Stripe Status Indicator**: ✓ indicates specialist is connected to Stripe
 4. **Visual Tags**:
-   - 💰 "Beautician Product" - Owned by specific specialist
+   - 💰 "Specialist Product" - Owned by specific specialist
    - 🏢 "Platform Product" - Owned by platform
    - Owner name displayed below product title

 **Important Notes**:

 - Only specialists with `stripeStatus: "connected"` can receive payments
-- Beauticians without Stripe accounts will still appear but show "(Not connected to Stripe)"
+- Specialists without Stripe accounts will still appear but show "(Not connected to Stripe)"
 - Platform products (no specialist assigned) go 100% to platform account
 - You can change product ownership at any time